Azure/azure-functions-docker/README.md

 - [How to build containerized Azure functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-how-to-custom-container?tabs=core-tools%2Cacr%2Cazure-cli2%2Cazure-cli&pivots=azure-functions)

 > [!NOTE]
 > Azure Function images are available in [MCR](https://mcr.microsoft.com/en-us/catalog?search=%22azure%20functions%22&type=exact) to be used for custom containerization scenarios.
-Related pipelines and dockerfiles are moved to internal repo for compliance and streamlining processes.
+Related pipelines and dockerfiles are moved to internal repo for compliance and to streamline processes.

 ### MCR Docs